andrakis/node-lispy/README.md

 Custom types:

     Symbol            A Lisp symbol
- Environment   Lisp environment with parent support Lambda        A Lisp lambda, with arguments, body, and pointer to environment Macro         As above
+    Environment       Lisp environment with parent support
+    Lambda            A Lisp lambda, with arguments, body, and pointer to environment Macro             A special type of Lambda that does not immediately evaluate the arguments.
- Tuple         Like an Array/List but cannot be easily manipulated after creation
+    SpecialFunction   A builtin procedure that can reference the current environment.